 Onboarding is the systematic process of integrating recruits into an organization.
-In some quarters, it is also known as organizational socialization.
-This alias means that its meaning stretches far beyond the recruit’s first day in the organization.
-Onboarding is an ongoing process that continues until the new hire has been fully integrated into the organization’s system and operations.
+In some quarters, it is called organizational socialization.
+This alias means that its meaning stretches far beyond the recruit's first day in the organization.
+Onboarding is an ongoing process.
+It continues until the Organization fully integrates the new hires into its system and operations.

 Many times, the concept of onboarding is usually confused with Orientation.
 However, Orientation, being a one-time event, is the first step of onboarding.
 It is merely when the recruits are welcomed and put through the basics of the organization.
 Onboarding, on the other hand, is so much more.
-It refers to the mechanism through which the recruits understand the organization’s culture, acquire the necessary knowledge and skills to be comfortable and effective in the organization.
+It refers to how the recruits understand the organization’s culture.
+It is also acquiring the necessary knowledge and skills to be comfortable and effective in the organization.

-According to a recent report, The Society for Human Resource Management discovered that 1 in 25 employees leave the organization due to a terrible onboarding process.
+The Society for Human Resource Management discovered that 1 in 25 employees leave the organization due to terrible onboarding processes.
 Undoubtedly, first impressions do matter, and the effect is usually long-lasting.
-An organization’s new hire onboarding process is an excellent chance to create that lasting impression and give them a sense of belonging to the organization.
+An organization's new hire onboarding process is an excellent chance to create that lasting impression.
+It is supposed to give the new hires a sense of belonging to the organization.

 Therefore, here are the steps to ensure a successful onboarding process:

 It is best practice to notify the existing employees of a new member joining the organization.
-The notification by the organization to the staff can be given in-person or via email.
-This is done to ensure that the team provides a warm welcome to the new employee joining their ranks and ensuring that they can offer assistance to the new employee.
+The organization gives the current employees notification via email or in-person.
+The organization provides this notification to ensure that the team warmly welcomes the new employee joining their ranks.
+Thus, this action ensures that they can offer assistance to the new employee.

 Also, this is the best time to take the new employee on an office tour.

-While it may be a remote setup, there are vital things the organization should provide to ensure that the new employee finds it easy and convenient to get started.
-Providing the employee with the new email, phone number, and other office equipment ahead of time goes a long way in ensuring the employee feels valued and comfortable.
+In a remote setup, there are vital things that the organization should provide to ensure that the new employee finds it easy to get started.
+The organization should provide items like a new email and a phone number.
+Also, other office equipment ahead of time goes a long way in ensuring the employee feels valued and comfortable.

 Providing the employee with ample time to integrate into the organization's system will go a long way in ensuring that the new employee becomes productive.
 Having a training plan is highly important in the onboarding process.
 The training should cover the organization’s essential tenets, rules, procedures, and expectations.

-Follow-up is a vital step that is often overlooked by many employers.
-Regular interactions with the new employee, irrespective of whether they are doing fine, will go a long way in giving the employee a sense of belonging to the organization.
+Follow-up is a vital step that many employers often overlook.
+Regular interactions with the new employee, irrespective of whether they are doing fine, is important.
+It will go a long way in giving the employee a sense of belonging to the organization.
 The follow-up process can also serve as a review of the organization’s onboarding process.
 It is good practice to discover what the new employee liked and disliked about the process and make necessary changes.